soenderby/shot-tracker/spec.md

 ## Overview

-This is a minimalist, single-user Android application designed to track scores for clay pigeon shooting.
+This is a minimalist, single-user React Native application using Expo designed to track scores for clay pigeon shooting.
 The app operates fully offline, storing all data locally on the device.
 It supports two shooting patterns and records session-based scores for personal use.

 ## Functional Requirements